 Rewards card?
 Check.
 Stack of points built up from all your shopping trips?
 Check.
 A plan for how you’re going to redeem them and get the most bang for your rewards buck?
 Well, that’s where this guide comes in.

-If you’re not quite sure how to go about redeeming your rewards points then you’re not alone - lots of Aussies have a stockpile of points that aren’t being used because they don’t know how.
+If you’re not quite sure how to go about redeeming your points from your rewards credit card then you’re not alone - lots of Aussies have a stockpile of points that aren’t being used because they don’t know how.
 To help, we’ve broken down some of the main redemption options available to most rewards cardholders:

 Some rewards programs that allow you to shop online include: